raxigan/cron-parser/README.md

 ### Running the app

-Build the project using maven (there's maven wrapper provided):
+Build the project using maven (there's maven wrapper provided).
+Then choose one of the following execution methods.

 ```shell
 ./mvnw package -DskipTests